-Innovative Oral Implant and Oral Surgery– in accordance with guidelines from the CDC, Pennsylvania Department of Health, and the American Dental Association– is treating patients for emergency dental concerns on a case-by-case basis in our Feasterville office.
+Innovative Oral Implant and Oral Surgery– in accordance with guidelines from the CDC, Pennsylvania Department of Health, and the American Dental Association– is treating patients for emergency dental concerns.

 What constitutes a dental emergency during the COVID-19 pandemic?